dalong0514/readnotes/20210104专业原文/2021038The-Feynman-Lectures-on-Physics-PartB/2021038The-Feynman-Lectures-on-Physics-PartB0101.md

 In short, electrical currents, as well as magnets, make magnetic ﬁelds.
 Butwait, what is a magnet, anyway?
 If magnetic ﬁelds are produced by movingcharges, is it not possible that the magnetic ﬁeld from a piece of iron is really theresult of currents?
 It appears to be so.
 We can replace the bar magnet of ourexperiment with a coil of wire, as shown in Fig. 1-9.
 When a current is passedthrough the coil—as well as through the straight wire above it—we observe amotion of the wire exactly as before, when we had a magnet instead of a coil.
 Inother words, the current in the coil imitates a magnet.
 It appears, then, that apiece of iron acts as though it contains a perpetual circulating current.
 We can,in fact, understand magnets in terms of permanent currents in the atoms of theiron.
 The force on the magnet in Fig. 1-7 is due to the second term in Eq.
 (1.1).

-B

-(from coil)

-current

-TO

-+ TERMINAL

-F

-(on wire)

-TO

-− TERMINAL

-COIL OF WIRE

-currentin coil

 Fig. 1-9.
 The bar magnet of Fig. 1-6 canbe replaced by a coil carrying an electricalcurrent.
 A similar force acts on the wire.

-1-7

 Where do the currents come from?
 One possibility would be from the motionof the electrons in atomic orbits.
 Actually, that is not the case for iron, althoughit is for some materials.
 In addition to moving around in an atom, an electron alsospins about on its own axis—something like the spin of the earth—and it is thecurrent from this spin that gives the magnetic ﬁeld in iron.
 (We say「somethinglike the spin of the earth」because the question is so deep in quantum mechanicsthat the classical ideas do not really describe things too well.)
 In most substances,some electrons spin one way and some spin the other, so the magnetism cancelsout, but in iron—for a mysterious reason which we will discuss later—many ofthe electrons are spinning with their axes lined up, and that is the source of themagnetism.